 Isui-en Garden - Isui-en is an attractive Japanese garden divided into two parts, a front garden and a rear garden, with a number of tea houses scattered throughout.
-The front garden dates back to the mid-17th century, while the rear garden, the larger of the two, was built in 1899 by a wealthy merchant.
+The front garden dates back to the mid-17th century, while the large rear garden was built in 1899 by a wealthy merchant.